NBISweden/aMeta/README.md

 - Lowest Common Ancestor (LCA) sequence alignment with Malt
 - authentication and validation of identified microbial species with MaltExtract

-When using aMeta for your research projects, please cite our preprint: https://www.biorxiv.org/content/10.1101/2022.10.03.510579v1
+When using aMeta workflow for your research projects, please cite our preprint: https://www.biorxiv.org/content/10.1101/2022.10.03.510579v1

 ## Authors